 \subsection{Notations}

-\paragraph*{General Notations.} Let $d$ be the dimension of the data. $\|\cdot\|$ denotes the $\ell^2$ norm for vectors or the spectral norm for matrices.
-Let $\gamma_d$ be the density of standard Gaussian measure $\cN(0,I_d) $.
-We use $\|\cdot \|_F $ to denote the Frobenius norm of matrices.
-For a random variable $X$, the sub-exponential and sub-gaussian norm is defined by
+\paragraph*{General Notations.} Let $d$ be the dimension of the data, and $\gamma_d$ be the density of standard Gaussian measure $\cN(0,I_d)$. $\|\cdot\|$ denotes the $\ell^2$ norm for vectors or the spectral norm for matrices, and $\|\cdot \|_F $ denotes the Frobenius norm of matrices.
+For a random variable $X$, the sub-exponential and sub-gaussian norms are defined by